-Barrk Marlam Bushwalk
+Barrk Marlam walk

 A very challenging walk, perfect for experienced bushwalkers to enjoy some stunning views above the Jim Jim Falls escarpment.

-This marked day walk branches off the Jim Jim Falls Plunge Pool track.
+This marked day walk branches off the Jim Jim Falls plunge pool track.
 It’s a very steep, difficult walk through the rugged stone country typical of the Arnhem Land Plateau, and not for the inexperienced bushwalker.

 A refreshing swim in one of the shallow rock pools at the end of the walk makes it well worth the effort.

 Once you reach the plateau you may find barrk (black wallaroo, a macropod only found in Kakadu), chestnut-quilled rock-pigeons and sandstone shrike-thrushes.
 Keep an eye on the sky as you may spot a peregrine falcon or black-breasted buzzard soaring.

 Access: June to October.
 Check seasonal access in the Kakadu road report.

 Heat stress and dehydration are very real dangers here.
 Take simple steps to keep you and your family safe.
 Temperatures are considered extreme once it reaches 36 degrees Celsius or above.

 Walk in the cooler parts of the day (before 11.00 am)

 Carry and drink at least one litre of water per person per hour